-Lephalale municipality has an audited asset register for the financial 2019/20 the asset management unit is reviewing and updating the register as assets after acquired, completed, or purchased.
+Lephalale municipality has an audited asset register for the financial 2020/21.
+The asset register is compiled in terms of GRAP 17.
+The asset management unit is reviewing and updating the register on annual basis to ensure all ate asset are safeguarded and accounted for.